How to Get Rid of Powdery MildewLearn ways to treat and prevent powdery mildew

 Photo by AJ Cespedes / Shutterstock.com

 Powdery mildew is a common fungus that affects a wide variety of plants.
-It is easily identified and appears as white or light grey powdery spots usually found on the topside of leaves, but can also be found underneath, or on stems, flowers, fruit or vegetables.
+It is easily identified and appears as light grey or white powdery spots usually found on infected leaves, but can also be found underneath, or on stems, flowers, fruit or vegetables.
 The spots spread and will eventually cover most of the leaves on the plant, with new plant growth being most susceptible.

 Although rarely fatal, if left unchecked it can eventually cause serious harm to your plants by robbing it of water and nutrients.
-Most infections cause minor damage such as yellow, withered or distorted leaves, but plants can also become weak, bloom less, and grow slower.
+Most infections cause minor damage such as leaves turning yellow or becoming withered or distorted, but plants can also become weak, bloom less, and grow slower.

 POWDERY MILDEW PREVENTION

-Here are some things you can do to ward off an infection before it occurs:
+Here are some things you can do to control powdery mildew before it occurs:

 - Thin out existing susceptible plants to improve airflow within the plant.